Board of Directors Biographies

 Mr. Kurth serves on numerous boards, such as the National Association of Railroad Trial Counsel, the Bexar County Bar Association, the San Antonio Golf Association, the San Antonio Fiesta Commission serving as President in 2005.
 He also serves as Chairman for Bexar County Precinct 3033, and was the former president of the American Indian Law Section of the State Bar of Texas.
 Mr. Kurth is the current Chair of the University Health System Foundation.
 He is Chair of the Foundation’s Executive Committee and is a member of the Foundation’s Nursing Scholarship Ad Hoc Committee.

-Frank J. Garza is a member of University Health System's Foundation Board of Directors.
+Frank J. Garza joined the Board in 2005.
 He is a shareholder of Davidson Troilo Ream & Garza and a member of the firm's Management Committee.
 Mr. Garza joined the firm in 2002 and maintains a practice in public law and employment law.
 He was educated at Trinity University (BA, 1983) and Catholic University Law School in Washington, D.C.
 (JD, 1986).

-Mr. Garza currently serves as City Attorney for the cities of: Balcones Heights, Bulverde, Karnes City, Helotes, Hondo, Kyle, Olmos Park, Rockwall and Terrell Hills.
+Mr. Garza currently serves as City Attorney for the cities of Balcones Heights, Bulverde, Karnes City, Helotes, Hondo, Kyle, Olmos Park, Rockwall and Terrell Hills.
 In April of 1997, he was named City Attorney for the City of San Antonio and managed the City’s Legal Department along with its 125 employees.
 Mr. Garza was directly responsible for advising the City Manager, City Council and other City officials concerning the legal duties relevant to their office.
 He served on the Board of Directors of the Texas City Attorney’s Association and served as President of the Board in 2013.
+He currently serves as the Chairman of the Foundation’s Nominating, Appropriations, and Nursing Ad Hoc Committees.

 Randy Harig joined the Board in 2002.
 With over 30 years of experience in the medical device industry as President and CEO of Ortho-Tex, Inc., Mr. Harig recently sold his company and is semi-retired.